Implementing a block widget

 You should observe that:

-• The <section>, <h1>, and <div> elements have the contentEditable attribute on them (plus some classes).
+<section>,<h1>, and<div>elements have thecontentEditableattribute on them (plus some classes).
 This attribute tells the browser whether an element is considered editable.
-Passing the element through toWidget() will make its content non-editable.
-Conversely, passing it through toWidgetEditable() will make its content editable again.
+Passing the element throughtoWidget()will make its content non-editable.
+Conversely, passing it throughtoWidgetEditable()will make its content editable again. - You can now click the widget (the gray area) to select it.
+Once the widget is selected, it is easier to copy and paste.

-• The widget and its nested editable regions react to hovering, selection, and focus (outline).
+- The widget and its nested editable regions react to hovering, selection, and focus (outline).

 In other words, the simple box instance became much more responsive.

-This is all that you need from the model and the view layers for now.
+This is all you need from the model and the view layers for now.
 In terms of being editable and data input/output, it is fully functional.
 Now find a way to insert new simple boxes into the document!

 A command is a combination of an action and a state.
 You can interact with most of the editor features by the commands they expose.
 This allows not only for executing these features (like making a fragment of text bold) but also checking if this action can be executed in the selection’s current location as well as observing other state properties (such as whether the currently selected text was made bold).

-For simple box the situation is simple:
+For a simple box, the situation is simple:

-• You need an “insert a new simple box” action.
+- You need an “insert a new simple box” action.

-• You need a “can you insert a new simple box here (at the current selection position)” check.
+- You need a “can you insert a new simple box here (at the current selection position)” check.

 Create a new file insertsimpleboxcommand.js in the simplebox/ directory.
-You will use the model.insertObject() method which will be able to, for example, split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema).
+You will use the model.insertObject() method, which will be able to, for example, split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema).

 // simplebox/insertsimpleboxcommand.js